 Can I get an All-In-One plan if I’m over 65?

-Yes, all-in-one Medicare Advantage Plans are available to anyone enrolled in Medicare Part A and Part B.
+All-in-one Medicare Advantage Plans are available to anyone enrolled in Medicare Part A and B.

 What is the difference between All-In-One plans and Medicare supplements?

 All-in-one plans include comprehensive medical and drug coverage.
 In addition, most programs include vision, dental, and hearing benefits.
-Medicare Supplement plans only cover gaps in Original Medicare coverage and doesn’t offer comprehensive benefits.
+Medicare Supplement plans only cover gaps in Original Medicare coverage and don’t offer comprehensive benefits.

 Help Enrolling in an All-in-One Medicare Plan

 If you’re looking for a Medicare Advantage plan to give you all-in-one coverage, you’ve come to the right place.
-Our licensed insurance agents can deftly and expertly help you go over the best plans for your individual situation.
+Our licensed insurance agents can deftly and expertly help you review the best plans for your situation.

 They are available when you need them and their time discussing Medicare Advantage or even a Medicare Supplement plan is free of any cost or obligations.

-To learn more, give us a call, or fill out our online request form so you can receive the best rates in your area.
+To learn more, call us or fill out our online request form so you can receive the best rates in your area.